Navid200/xDrip/docs/Troubleshooting/QR_ScannerOffCenter.md

-## Auto Configure Camera not working
+## Auto Configure Camera "QR Scanner" Not Working
 [xDrip](../../README.md) >> [Troubleshooting](../Troubleshooting_page.md) >> QR Scanner does not work

-Do you notice that the scan viewport appears off-center, similar to what’s shown in the image below?
+Is the scan viewport appearing off-center, like in the image below?
 ![](./images/OffCenterScanner.png)
 <br/>

-If so, go back to the menu, rotate your phone to landscape mode, and then tap **Camera**.
+If so, return to the menu, rotate your phone to landscape mode, and tap **Camera**.
-You should then see the viewport centered, with a red line in the middle—just like in the image below:
+The viewport should now appear centered with a red line in the middle—just like this:
 ![](./images/QR_Scan_Viewport.png)
 <br/>

-At this point, the scanner should function properly.
+At this point, the QR scanner should function correctly.